 The exhibit for byPeterandPauls.com was probably one of my favourites.
 They had so many cute and elegant, yet simple ideas for gifts and wedding favours on display.
 One that really caught my eye was the baby succulent in the little glass jar.
 I instantly fell in love with how adorable it was!
 This is such a unique idea that I haven’t really seen done before at other weddings.
 I also love that it’s environmentally friendly and encourages guests to pot them for their home.
 The one that byPeterandPauls had on display came with a little tag that said “life would succ without you, be my bridesmaid?”.
 Such a cute gift for asking someone to be part of your bridal party.
 I’m considering using this idea for wedding favours and changing up the tag to say something like “let love grow” with our names and wedding date.
 I’ve been looking on Etsy to see if the succulent holders and tags can be purchased in bulk at a reasonable price.
 Depending on the number of guests, I really think this is something that can be very easily DIY’ed with a few girlfriends over some wine.
 I’ve found a few Etsy shops that will make their own rendition of the baby succulent wedding favour, but nothing that I’m 100% in love with or at a price point I think is reasonable.
 I’m also wondering how to ensure the succulents stay green and relatively alive in time for the wedding.
 So if you have any ideas, tips or tricks, leave them in the comments below ☺

 I also really loved the booth for Pearl Invitations.
 They had so many intricate and beautiful wedding invitations on display.
 It was like a magical paper wonderland!
 One style of invitation that really caught my eye were those that had lace-type envelopes like the ones in the photo to the left.
 I think they are so romantic and elegant and would tie in really well with the boho vibe I’m going for.
 The other type of invitation that seems to be really trendy right now are those that are printed on semi transparent paper.
 Pearl Invitations also had a few of these on display, but I’m not totally sure if I’m a fan or not.
 While they’re creative and super interesting to look at, I want to ensure my wedding invitations are also practical and readable.
 Since the bridal show, I’ve been inspired and have started digging online for a design program, templates or online print shop.
-I’ve been loving looking through the thousands of different invitation, RSVP and enclosure card designs on zazzle.
-They have an amazing selection of styles and themes, with hundreds of different fonts, boarders and backgrounds.
-While the price point for a full set of invitations and RSVP cards is on the upper end of my budget, I love skimming through the site for ideas and inspiration.
-I would be curious to know if any of you have used zazzle before and if the quality of their product was what you expected.
+I’ve been loving looking through the hundreds of different invitation, RSVP and enclosure card designs on elegantweddinginvites.com.
+They have an amazing selection of styles and themes, with lots of different fonts and backgrounds.
+The price point for a full set of invitations and RSVP cards look to be pretty reasonable, so I am definitely going to keep on my list of possible vendors for my invitations.
+I would be curious to know if any of you have used elegantweddinginvites.com before and if the quality of their product was what you expected.
 Be sure to let me know in the comments.

 Overall, I’m really happy that I went to Canada’s Bridal Show.
 I met a lot of really great vendors and managed to come away with a few ideas for my own wedding.
 Like any new experience, it came with its odd moments, but at least I have a few stories to share!
 Are any of you planning on going to Canada’s Bridal Show when it comes back again this fall?
 What do you hope to get out of the experience?
 Have you already attended a bridal show before?
 What are some tips and tricks you would share for a first time attendee?
 Leave your thoughts below!